Artificial intelligence content detection: Text detection

 For text, this is usually done to prevent alleged plagiarism, often by detecting repetition of words as telltale signs that a text was AI-generated (including hallucinations).
+Detection systems may also rely on stylistic and structural regularities associated with LLM output, such as unusually consistent grammar, formulaic transitions, repeated discourse markers, and recurring rhetorical templates.
+Some tools are designed less to establish authorship provenance than to flag prose that resembles common LLM-generated style patterns.

+AI text detectors may analyze textual predictability, repeated wording, and variation in sentence structure, but their outputs are probabilistic assessments rather than definitive proof of authorship.

 They are often used by teachers marking their students, usually on an ad hoc basis.
 Following the release of ChatGPT and similar AI text generative software, many educational establishments have issued policies against the use of AI by students.
-AI text detection software is also used by those assessing job applicants, as well as online search engines.
+AI text detection software is also used by those assessing job applicants, as well as online search engines, hiring, online moderation and publishing.

 Current detectors may sometimes be unreliable and have incorrectly marked work by humans as originating from AI while failing to detect AI-generated work in other instances.
 MIT Technology Review said that the technology "struggled to pick up ChatGPT-generated text that had been slightly rearranged by humans and obfuscated by a paraphrasing tool".
 AI text detection software has also been shown to discriminate against non-native speakers of English.

 Two students from the University of California, Davis, were referred to the university's Office of Student Success and Judicial Affairs (OSSJA) after their professors scanned their essays with positive results; the first with an AI detector called GPTZero, and the second with an AI detector integration in Turnitin.
 However, following media coverage, and a thorough investigation, the students were cleared of any wrongdoing.

 In April 2023, Cambridge University and other members of the Russell Group of universities in the United Kingdom opted out of Turnitin's AI text detection tool, after expressing concerns it was unreliable.
 The University of Texas at Austin opted out of the system six months later.